Forensics Git 2 picoCTF 2026 Solution

 After recovery, git cat-file -p and git show let you read the content of any recovered object.
 The .git/lost-found/other/ directory (created by git fsck --lost-found) contains the dangling blob objects already decompressed and named by their SHA-1 hash, so plain cat works directly.
 Loose objects under .git/objects/XX/YY... are still zlib-compressed; use git cat-file -p for those, or decompress manually with python3 -m zlib < .git/objects/XX/YY... .

 This challenge is a microcosm of real incident response: a threat actor attempted to destroy evidence by deleting a repository, the deletion was interrupted, and forensic investigators recover what they can from the surviving artifacts.
-The same skills (mounting disk images, using TSK, recovering git objects) are used in real forensic investigations of developer workstations, source code repositories, and cloud storage buckets.
+The same skills (mounting disk images, understanding git internals, recovering commits and blobs) are used in real forensic investigations of developer workstations, source code repositories, and cloud storage buckets.

 For more on the surrounding shell workflow, see Linux CLI for CTF.